A 3 Day Kayak Circumnavigation of Saturna Island

 Eric & Nick trying to catch a wave while crossing a reef in the Belle Chain Islets

 While conditions were quite good, the wind and current created a bit of wave action as we followed the Belle Chain Islets towards Cabbage Island.
-There were also some breaking waves over the shallow reefs.
+There were also some breaking waves over the shallow reefs found along there.
 This can be great fun for experienced kayakers and while Nick and Eric lacked experience, their youthful exuberance and natural abilities kicked in and they had some great fun trying to catch the waves.
-Murray and I did keep a close watch on them though!
+Murray and I kept a close watch on them though!

 From the Belle Chain Islets we headed east along Saturna, heading directly for Cabbage and Tumbo Islands, Cabbage being our final destination and the Gulf Island National Park Reserve (GINPR) campground that we would be staying at.